jsaintro/publicnotes/3dprinting/Bed Calibration/UBL Unified Bed Levelling.md

         M501

  4. Preheat bed and hotend
-     Note: Wait for the bed to come up to temp before *PLA*
+     Note: Wait for the bed to come up to temp before starting on the hot end.
+No reason to cook plastic.
+Also if possible remove the filament before doing this.

+	 *PLA*
 	```
 	M140 S65 ; heat up the bed